git-artes/gr-tempest/README.md

 **Status:** The examples folder contains several examples that work with recordings and it's been tested on hardware (see videos below).
 Feedback is more than welcome!

+**As of August 2022 several new blocks have been added, and are still under testing.
+If something's not working, checkout the `vanilla-3.8' branch for the previous, more tested, version**

 **If you find the code useful, please consider starring the repository.
 This will help us get funding to support the project.**

 TEMPEST (or [Van Eck Phreaking](https://en.wikipedia.org/wiki/Van_Eck_phreaking)) is a technique to eavesdrop video monitors by receiving the electromagnetic signal emitted by the VGA/HDMI cable and connectors (although other targets are possible, such as keyboards, for which the same term is generally used, see [Wikipedia/Tempest](https://en.wikipedia.org/wiki/Tempest_(codename))).